cecton/container-cleaner/README.md

  *  --loop-delay

-    sleep a certain delay in seconds (0 to disable)
+    sleep a certain delay in seconds (0 to disable, this is the default)